amylovesdogs/Group7Project1/README.md

 Pearson Correlation Coefficient is .58: a strong positive correlation With a p-value of 0.00, it appears that Happiness Score and Affect Difference are related.

-2. Life Ladder and Life Expectancy are stronly correlated.
+2. Life Ladder and Life Expectancy are strongly correlated.
+There is a postiive 0.72 Pearson Correlation Coeffcient, showing a strong positive correlation.
+There is a p-value of 0.00, showing that these two variables are directly related.

 3. There is a weak and negative correlation between GDP and Confidence in Gov In 2011: Pearson Correlation Coefficient is -0.25 : a very weak, negative correlation